pu-shi/pu-shi.github.io/_pages/about.md

 ---
 * Nov.
 2022: On November 12, I was invited to give an online talk titled "Asymptotic Network Independence in Distributed Stochastic Gradient Methods" at 智能无人系统协同优化与博弈论坛.
 Thank Prof. Yanan Zhu!
 * Sep.
 2022: Our paper, [Private and Accurate Decentralized Optimization via Encrypted and Structured Functional Perturbation](https://arxiv.org/pdf/2209.01756.pdf) (with Yijie Zhou), is online!
 * August.
+2022: Congratulations to Kun Huang for winning the presentation runner-up prize at The Second Doctoral and Postdoctoral Daoyuan Academic Forum!
+* August.
 2022: Our paper, [Improving the Transient Times for Distributed Stochastic Gradient Methods](https://ieeexplore.ieee.org/document/9865230) (with Kun Huang), has been accepted for publication as a full paper in IEEE Transactions on Automatic Control!
 * July.
 2022: I became a member of the Conference Editorial Board (CEB) of the IEEE Control Systems Society (CSS).
 * July.
 2022: We organized an invited session titled "Recent Advances in Distributed Optimization and Learning" in Chinese Control Conference (CCC2022) (with Jinming Xu and Huan Li)!